-- They will advertise your vessel in the social media
+- They will advertise your vessel on social media

-- Brokers have access to a large database of contacts, including other brokers or other clients who might be interested i the yacht you are selling.
+- Brokers have access to a large database of contacts, including other brokers or other clients who might be interested in the yacht you are selling

-- They will prepare an appealing description attracting clients.
+- They will prepare an appealing description to attract clients

-- Brokers can advise you on aspects such as corporate ownership, loan payoffs, bills of sale, an other documents needed for transferring ownership.
+- Brokers can advise you on aspects such as corporate ownership, loan payoffs, bills of sale, and other documents needed for transferring ownership

-- A central agreements means your broker will be fully committed to the sale.
+- A central agreement means your broker will be fully committed to the sale

 There are two types of broker-seller agreements – Central Listing Agreement and Open-Listing Agreement